AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_consolidation.rst

 Coverage Consolidation
 **********************

-Coverage consolidation is the |gcp| facility allowing the assessment of the overall coverage achieved by a set of executions.
+Coverage consolidation is the facility allowing the computation of the overall coverage achieved by a set of executions.
 Consolidation is queried by passing the corresponding set of execution traces to |gcvcov|, which produces a single coverage report as a result.
-The focus of the analysis must be specified, via :ref:`--scos` or project files for source coverage, or via :ref:`--routines <oroutines>` for object coverage.
+The focus of the analysis must be specified, via :ref:`--scos` or project files for source coverage, or via :ref:`--routines
+<oroutines>` for object coverage.

 A typical case where consolidation is useful is when some part of an application depends on external inputs and several executions are required to